-An introduction to computers for a one-semester transfer course or for certificates or a degree in CSIT.
+Students receive an introduction to computers for a onesemester transfer course or for certificates or a degree in CSIT.
 Topics include computers, programming and systems design, programming languages and flowcharting.
-Laboratory includes word processing, spreadsheets, database concepts and extensive programming in BASIC.
+Laboratory includes word processing, spreadsheets, database concepts and extensive programming in Visual BASIC.